 In 2010 I was privileged to be elected as MP for Sunderland Central.

-When I am not working hard for Sunderland I enjoy spending time with my four adult children and four young grandchildren, walking along the constituency’s coastline and watching International Rugby Union.
+When I am not working hard for Sunderland I enjoy spending time with my four adult children and five young grandchildren, walking along the constituency’s coastline and watching International Rugby Union.

-I was elected as the Member of Parliament for Sunderland Central in May 2010 and re-elected in May 2015 - it has been a great privilege to represent my home city.
+I was first elected as the Member of Parliament for Sunderland Central in May 2010 before being re-elected in May 2015 and June 2017 - it has been a great privilege to represent my home city.
 I work hard to stand up for Sunderland and to make sure that the voices of the people I represent are heard in Westminster.

-In the last Parliament, I served on the European Scrutiny Committee and the Business Innovation and Skills Select Committee.
+I previously served on the European Scrutiny Committee and the Business Innovation and Skills Select Committee.
 I became a Shadow Minister in October 2013 in the Shadow Department for Energy and Climate Change, having specific responsibility for renewable energy, the Green Investment Bank and skills and supply chain issues.

 I left the Front Bench in September 2015 and became a member of the Culture, Media and Sport Select Committee.
 I was also elected to be Chair of the PLP Backbench Housing and Planning Committee, am a Member of the National Policy Forum, having a direct role in the development of Labour Party policy.
 I also chair the Rugby Union APPG and I am the Vice Chair of the APPG on Infant Feeding and Inequalities.

-I promise to continue to fight Sunderland’s corner at every opportunity, giving our city a strong voice in Westminster.
+I promise to fight Sunderland’s corner at every opportunity, giving our city a strong voice in the region and in Westminster.